scyclow/social/notes.md

 quickly, it appears that some of the accounts are robots, and others are humans (they're all robots; but it would be interesting if players are hooked up randomly to other actual human players. or, the easy version of this is to hook them up to firebase where i can talk to them)

+overarching theme:
+  - dependence on technology (addiction of social networks)
+  - technology is bad for our mental health (targeted individual people)
+  - advertisers trying to capitalize on this fear to sell you shit (preppers, evil democrats, etc) the mysterious creator is just trying to sell you various shit there are some saps floating around the website story here is that fastcash is buying a lot of advertising - espescially on fake bullshit. this means that fakebullshit is trying to get clicks to make fastcash ad revenue fastcash is really the base of the ad ecosystem

-it also appears that there are several overlapping factions of people, corresponding to different ads:
+it appears that there are several overlapping factions of people, corresponding to different ads:
   - conservative news junkies (news)
   - crypto get-rich-quick folks (finance)
   - cult devotees (spirituality)